How to Taste Fruit in White Wine

 These nuances are one reason wine lovers wax poetical about the differences between bottles and vintages (harvest years).

-If you’re tasting different categories of fruit, you may have a bottle with wine grapes sourced from different vineyards.
+If you’re smelling different categories of fruit, you may have a bottle with wine grapes sourced from different vineyards.
 Warmer vineyard sites tend toward stone (peach or nectarine) and tropical flavors.
 Cooler sites will have sharper, zestier notes with citrus overtones.

 Or, wines that have a blend of green, citrus, or tropical fruits may, in fact, be blends of different wine grapes.